Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 (Journal, 2019)

 Now, let’s consider the case of the woman Asma mentioned who married a surfer so she could continue pursuing her passion.
-At first glance, we might view this positively because she is now able to surf.
+At first glance, we might view this in a positive light because she is now able to surf.
 However, let’s not stop there.
-A deeper issue must be highlighted: has she truly overcome the gendered enculturation to which she was subjected?
+A deeper issue must be highlighted: has she truly transcended the gendered enculturation to which she was subjected?
 “Enculturation attests […] to the adult’s ability to adapt to the vicissitudes of life’s journey in society” (Gobert, 2007: 5).
-Consequently, in order to face the waves, this Moroccan woman has moved from the domination of one man to another.
-Her practice thus remains dependent on male consent, and she does not surf in complete freedom.
+Consequently, in order to face the waves, this Moroccan woman has moved from the domination of one man to that of another.
+Her surfing thus remains dependent on male consent, and she does not surf in complete freedom.

 At this point in my thinking, a phrase Malik once said to me comes to mind:

-“There are women who are becoming more and more empowered, you know, with the spread of democracy.
-Even now, there are women who are more empowered than men (laughs).
-But society keeps a close eye on them, and it ends up coming back to haunt them.”
+“There are women who are becoming more and more emancipated, you know, with democratization.
+Even now, there are women who are more emancipated than men (laughs).
+But society keeps an eye on them, and it ends up coming back to haunt them.”

 Bibliography